swampbear/HandyRecipes/README.md

 - **Recipe Steps**: Detailed step-by-step instructions are available for each recipe, allowing for easy replication of the dishes.
 - **Streamlit Interface**: A user-friendly interface for browsing and selecting recipes, displaying components, ingredients, and steps.
 - **JSON Parsing and Service Layer**: Recipes are dynamically fetched from JSON and converted into custom Python objects, thanks to a dedicated service layer for efficient data handling.
-- **Hand Gestures for altrenating trough steps**: Use hand gestures to manouver between recipe steps
+- **Hand Gestures for Scrolling**: Use hand gestures to scroll through recipe pages.
+This feature uses a hand detection system to recognize gestures like swiping up or down, allowing users to navigate the recipe content without touching their device.

 ## Project Structure